catalogfi/indexer/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](LICENSE).
 Feel free to use and modify the code according to the terms specified in the license.